git-pull/tao-of-tmux/manuscript/00-forward.md

 All 3 of us, by happenstance, drawn our phones from our pockets.
 We just planned 2 hours earlier on IRC to use Oleg's car to pick us up and drive us into the city.

-Despite our home computers sleeping or being off, our username's in the channel persisted in the chatroom list.
+Despite our home computers sleeping or being off, our usernames in the channel persisted in the chatroom list.
 Our screens were lit by a kaleidoscope of colors on a black background.
 We ssh'd with ConnectBot into our cloud servers and reattached [`screen(1)`](https://en.wikipedia.org/wiki/GNU_Screen).
 Just as it